Jonathan-Anz/CS2520-Team-Project/README.md

 TODO:
 - Implement the Leibniz method
 - Implement the Monte Carlo method
+- Add more methods?
 - Use the time module to get the execution time of each method
-- Add more tests
-- Add more methods?
+- Compare how many iterations each method takes to get to an accurate value
+- Get test runs
-- Graph data for visual display of accuracy and time?
+- Graph the data for visual display of accuracy and time?
+-